yeoldegrove/osism.github.io/docs/guides/deploy-guide/manager.md

 Requirements for the manager node:

 - The system should have the following hardware features
-  - at least 64 GB RAM
+  - at least 64 GB RAM (We assume here that the monitoring services are also run on the manager.
+    If the manager node is only used for the sanager Service, 32 GByte is sufficient and with 16 GByte it will probably also work.
   - at least 256 GB hard disk space
   - the system should be initially and permanently accessible independently of the cloud environment itself from the seed node